javascript-tutorial/en.javascript.info/1-js/04-object-basics/09-object-toprimitive/article.md

 If we pass an object as an argument, then there are two stages of calculations:
 1. The object is converted to a primitive (using the rules described above).
-2. If the necessary for further calculations, the resulting primitive is also converted.
+2. If necessary for further calculations, the resulting primitive is also converted.

 For instance: